thebobfather2/pawpals/README.md

 npm start
 ```

-If you need more guidance on how to use Git Goodies, click [here]() for the tutorial!
+If you need more guidance on how to use Paw Pals, click [here]() for the tutorial!

 ## Tests